bitcynth/whois-over-post/README.md

 # WHOIS over Post

+### This has been put on hold until further notice.

 WHOIS over Post (or snail mail) has an average response time of 2 weeks.

 Put a paper with the WHOIS query on it in an envelope with a return address. (payment no longer required)